-The Director of the Department of Behavioral Wellness or designee may, without cause, order Contractor in writing to suspend, delay, or interrupt the services under this Agreement in whole or in part for up to 120 days.
+County's Designated Representative may, without cause, order Contractor in writing to suspend, delay, or interrupt the services under this Agreement in whole or in part for up to 120 days.
 County shall incur no liability for suspension under this provision and suspension shall not constitute a breach of this Agreement.